mlc-ai/web-llm/README.md

 In many cases, we only want to supply the model weight variant, but not necessarily a new model (e.g. `NeuralHermes-Mistral` can reuse `Mistral`'s model library).
-For examples on how a model library can be shared by different model variants, see `prebuiltAppConfig`.
+For examples of how a model library can be shared by different model variants, see `prebuiltAppConfig`.

 ## Build WebLLM Package From Source